katxeus/civic-participation-network/README.md

 ## Civic Mentorship and apprenticeships
 Provide a means to provide civic literacy through mentorships and apprenticeships.
 Using pedagogy and other educator-learner techniques to transfer knowledge to willing partpating citizens.

-## Lobbying and Civic Philanthropy
+## Civic Philanthropy
-Facilitate the crowd-sourcing of financial resources for causes in the civic domains.
+Facilitate lobbying, fundraising and crowd-sourcing of financial resources for causes in the civic domains.

 ## Leadership Index
 Use the platform's open sourced data to compute and derive a leadersip index that quantifies and assess leader-citizen engagement.
 This will help quantify a parametrized measurements of leader engagement to the citizenry.